Solidifiedinstone/Rose-Bouquet/README.md

 ## ⚠️ Vibecoders begone

 Yes, this is a vibecoded project.
-I'm new to programming and still learning Python - I couldn't have written all of this myself yet, so I leaned on my Local LLM for assistance to get a working prototype off the ground.
+I'm new to programming and still learning Languages - I couldn't have written all of this myself yet, so I leaned on my Local LLM for assistance to get a working prototype off the ground.
 This is a starting point, not a finished, "proper" codebase.